 Other Areas For Using Cognitive-Behavioral Therapy in Skin Care

 After recognizing the success that CBT has with chronic skin conditions like acne, vitiligo, and psoriasis, researchers and clinicians now look to other areas of skin care.
-One group assessed how CBT therapy may alleviate stress and anxiety experienced by those with a recent melanoma diagnosis.
+One group assessed how CBT therapy may alleviate the stress and anxiety experienced by those with a recent melanoma diagnosis.
 The authors found that higher “positive reframing,” meaning the action taken during CBT to modify negative thoughts into more positive ones, was associated with enhanced life satisfaction.
 Consistent with the CBT philosophy, the authors found that patients who felt less emotionally attached to their behaviors were less often thinking about their behaviors.

 All of these findings suggest that CBT and similar strategies may have a beneficial role when incorporated into the treatment of chronic skin conditions or in those that are dealing with skin cancer treatments.
 The incorporation of self-help coping mechanisms to better a patient’s experience of disease, in addition to their treatments for the disease itself, is a new and promising direction for dermatological care.